TeleSign/python_telesign/README.rst

 Dependencies
 ------------

-We make use of popular third party libraries to perform the underlying functionality of the SDK.
-These dependencies are managed by the community accepted packaging manager.
+We make use of popular, feature-rich and well-tested open-source libraries to perform the underlying functionality of the SDK.
+These dependencies are managed by the community accepted package manager.
 If you're unable to add these additional third party dependencies to your project we have ensured that the SDK code is easy to read and can serve as sample code.
-We have also made sure that more complicated functions such as generate_telesign_headers can easily extracted from the SDK and can be used 'as is' in your project.
+We have also made sure that more complicated functions such as generate_telesign_headers can be easily extracted from the SDK and used 'as is' in your project.

 Python Code Example: Messaging
 ------------------------------